friedericim/SpotifyPlaylistSaver/README.md

 How to use:

 Open playlist.config with any text-editor.
-Insert your sources and targets playlist-id.
+Insert your source's and target's playlist-id.